-In the early stages of recovery, many discover just how drastic the physical and mental damage of their addiction has been.
+In the early stages of alcohol abuse recovery, many discover just how drastic the physical and mental damage of their addiction has been.
 Although long-term alcohol abuse wreaks havoc on all systems of the body, sobriety alone has incredible healing power.
-Along with a strong conviction to abstinence and recovery, there are nine more steps you can take to mend your entire being.
+Along with a strong conviction to abstinence and alcohol abuse recovery, there are nine more steps you can take to mend your entire being.

 1. Reduce Cardiovascular Disease Risk